tsackton/taelgarverse/docs/campaigns/one-shots/lost-in-the-feywild/aurae-s-allegories.md

 Each time a bright sun was born, it passed through the world, and over the village, and through the gate into the darkness to the place where all stars go after they’ve gone out.
 Each time, the old woman would open the gate, and gently greet her sun by its name as it went through.

 Until one day, a boy in the village fell in love with the suns that went by.
-All day long he watched them, and cried when they passed beyond his site.
+All day long he watched them, and cried when they passed beyond his sight.
 So he fashioned a net at the end of a tall pole, and caught the sun as it passed, and put it in a box just for himself, not knowing that the old woman was waiting for her child at the gate that divides night from day.

 What is the purpose of a trustworthy friend under that twilight sky?
 One who would truly be a friend to the old woman, and the sun, and the boy?